Cycerotki/forfun/README.md

 14. Delete your local git branch using git branch -d localBranchName

 Extra steps:
-1. To login to git from terminal, add your username and email using git config --global user.name and git config --global user.email
+1. To login to git from terminal, add your username and email using git config --global user.name "your username" and git config --global user.email "your email"
 2. To remove your credentials, use: git config --global --unset user.name git config --global --unset user.email